A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Convergence Analysis for Lindbladian Simulation

-To begin with, we state our assumptions for the analysis.
-First, we assume a \emph{weighted} operator norm bound for the Lindbladians.
-This is slightly different from the standard operator norm bound in Assumption \ref{as0} in section \ref{section-3.1} because a different norm is considered. \begin{assumption} For any $a \in \cA$, the operator $\cL_a \rho = -i[H_a,\rho] + V_a \rho V_a^\dag - \frac{1}{2}\{V_a^\dag V_a, \rho \}$ satisfies
+For our analysis, we require several assumptions.
+First, we impose a \emph{weighted} operator norm condition on both the system Hamiltonian and jump operators comprising the Lindbladian, as the weighted $\ell^2$-norm is employed in the error analysis.
+This differs subtly from the standard operator norm bound in Assumption~\ref{as0} (Section~\ref{section-3.1}).